nickav2004/neural-network/README.md

 - Finish the back propagation Method

-    - Implement a way to find the Gradient vector
+    - Implement a way to find the Gradient vector of the cost function
+    - Update the Weights

 - Implement the training method